An Adventurous 3 Day Auckland Itinerary

 During the winter, the museum even holds an After Hours event.
 This fancy affair allows you to dress up and explore the museum at your leisure.
 Add winter-themed food and drinks, and you're sure to have a fun and sophisticated evening!

-🏨 Places to stay near the Auckland War Memorial Museum
+🏨 Accommodations close to the Auckland War Memorial Museum

 Queen Street